Border Patrol chief Carla Provost, on sending troops to the border

 - Even with support from the DOD, Provost added, she fears that they are missing far many others.
 This state of affairs shows not only the value of situational awareness, but also that it's only effective when combined with a timely law enforcement response.
 Additionally ,the National Guard, through Operation Guardian Support, is assisting CBP operations in a range of areas, including air support, radio communications, maintenance, and brush clearing.
 In fiscal year 2019 to-date, the National Guard has provided more than 5,800 air hours, and contributed to more than 94,000 apprehensions, and the seizure of more than 24,000 pounds of marijuana, 231 pounds of methamphetamine, and $7,000 in currency.

-Carla Provost concluded her opening remarks by stating that for so long as the border crisis continues, she will continue to ask for support from the Department of Defense.
+Border Patrol chief Carla Provost concluded her opening remarks by stating that for so long as the border crisis continues, she will continue to ask the Department of Defense to send troops to the border.
 She then added: